-- 1. Close the display. - 2.
-Turn the computer upside down on a flat surface. - 3.
+- 1. Turn the computer upside down on a flat surface. - 2.
 Insert the battery into the battery bay (1) and rotate it downward until it is seated (2).

 The battery release latch automatically locks the battery into place.

 To remove the battery: